 Programs & Services

-The University Police Department posts Crime Alerts on campus when serious incidents occur.
+The University Police Department posts Crime Alerts on campus and on the website when serious incidents occur.
 The Crime Alerts inform the University community as to the nature of the crime and description of suspects.
 They also provide instructions on how to prevent or report crime.

 Victims' Assistance Program

 The University Police Department, Health Services, Student Development, Counseling and Psychological Services Center and other offices offer assistance to victims of crime on the basis of their specific needs and requests for information.
-Professional counselors are not required to notify the police of crimes reported to them.
+Please note that professional counselors are not required to notify the police of crimes reported to them.

 If you have locked your keys in your vehicle the University Police can either assist you directly or call a locksmith.
 The University Police will not attempt to unlock any vehicle with side airbags.
-If you think you have a dead battery, contact the Police Department.
+If you think you have a dead battery, contact the Police Department for assistance.

 Lost and Found

-The University Police Department is a place for individuals to turn in or claim lost and found items.
+The University Police Department is the designated Lost and Found for the University and a place for individuals to turn in or claim lost and found items.
 Please contact us if you need assistance with any lost and found article.

 The University Police Department has investigators on call 24 hours a day, 7 days a week.
 If you are a victim of a crime, immediately call the University Police Department so the incident can be investigated and a report filed.
 If time is wasted, evidence can be destroyed or lost.